How do vaccines work?

 Remember, antigens fight disease: pathogens carry the disease.

-No matter what kind of vaccine you get, it gives you a much higher level of protection from life-threatening disease than having no vaccine.
+No matter what kind of vaccine you get, it gives you a much higher level of protection from life-threatening disease.

-The more people who get vaccinated, the harder it is for the COVID-19 disease to infect your community.
-Think of it like a protective wall – the disease can’t get through.
+The more people who get vaccinated, the harder it is for the COVID-19 disease to infect you and your community.
+Think of it like a protective wall – the disease has a harder time getting through.

 We have more resources on COVID-19 vaccines, including how to access them and answers to frequently asked questions.